jawblet/jawblet.github.io/index.md

 ## About Me

 I'm pursuing an MS in Computer Science from Columbia University with an expected graduation date of December 2024.
+Before Columbia, I worked in Product at a software company and got my BA from the University of Pennsylvania in 2019.

 ## About My Advisor

-Advisor info goes here.
+[Eugene Wu](https://www.cs.columbia.edu/~ewu/) is an Associated Professor of Computer Science at Columbia University.
+His primary research areas are database systems, data interface development & generation, and query explanation.

 ## About My Project